 Sawn Timber (when its rough)

-timber is used where you can’t see it, under floors, in the roof etc. and it’s cheap.
+Sawn timber is used where you can’t see it, under floors, in the roof etc. and it’s cheap.
 If you want to use it outside for fences etc. you can get sawn and treated.
 Now it will be rough but also green or brown.

 Planed Timber

 This is sawn timber, which has been planed down a bit until it’s smooth.
 If you see the acronym PAR, it means planed all round.
-This is used where it
+This is used where it can be seen.

 Sheet Materials

-processed wood formed into sheets.
+This is processed wood formed into sheets.
 Each type of sheet has different intended uses.

 Plywood is generally quite rough and is used for covering flat roofs or moulding concrete (shuttering).
 There are a couple of funny looking, specialist roofing sheets as well but you’re not a roofer are you?